N0-C0M/Serenada/serenada_protocol_v1.md

 **Server behavior**
 - Validate sender is current host.
 - Broadcast `room_ended` to all participants.
-- Optionally clear ephemeral call session state.
-- Participants may remain “in room” or be forcibly removed. **MVP requirement:** remove all participants from the room and require re-join to start again.
+- Delete the room; clients must re-join to start a new session.

 ---